Fires and flash floods mark wild weather day in Wake County

 "(The lightning) felt like it staggered me and I hurried up and ran in the house" Hattie Goode said.

-ABC 11 Meteorologist Steve Steward said more than 200 lightning strikes occurred during the late afternoon storm.
+ABC 11 Meteorologist Steve Stewart said more than 200 lightning strikes occurred during the late afternoon storm.

 Add a home along Eno Drive in Holly Springs as another one of the unlucky few hit by that lightning.